 If you are a baker like I am, I suggest investing in an aluminum pie crust shield like this one from Mrs. Anderson’s.
 It’s worth it’s weight in gold.

-Preheat oven to 350 degrees F and place the rack in the middle position.
+- Preheat oven to 350 F and place the rack in the middle position.
 Place a 9- inch pyrex pie plate in the freezer.
 Mix egg white with water.

-Remove the pie plate from the freezer and place on your work surface.
-Remove the rolled crust from the freezer or refrigerator and peal-off the top piece of cling film.
-If the dough is stiff as a board, let it sit for a minute on the work surface. .
+- Remove the pie plate from the freezer and place on your work surface.
+Remove the rolled crust from the freezer or refrigerator and peel-off the top piece of cling film.
+If the dough is stiff as a board, let it sit for a minute on the work surface.

-Place the dough onto the middle of the rack and bake for 15 minutes or until it's a nice golden brown.
+- Place the dough onto the middle of the rack and bake for 15 minutes or until it's a nice golden brown.
 Let cool completely before filling.
 If not using right away, wrap tightly in cling film and keep in the fridge until ready to use.
+Will also freeze.
+Thaw in the refrigerator to prevent condensation and sogging.